Aw, cheer up, emo Drac.

 Anime And Manga

-- The vampires in Suehiro Maruo's The Laughing Vampire age faster than mortals, and suffers an unending senility.
+- The vampires in Suehiro Maruo's The Laughing Vampire age faster than mortals, and suffer an unending senility.

 - The main character of the "Future" segment of Osamu Tezuka's Phoenix is forced to live forever to restore life after a nuclear holocaust.
 He continues to age at a slowed rate (and outlives everything else that could have possibly given him company), until eventually his physical body crumbles to dust and he becomes a god.